titanicsend/LXStudio-TE/resources/shaders/doc/SHADERFRAMEWORK.md

 ## Adding a Shader to TE
 *TODO - need a complete example or two*

-- write your shader, and save it as an .fs file in the resources/shaders directory.
+- write your shader, and save it as an .fs file in the *resources/shaders directory*.
 - Follow the boilerplate code and add a uniquely names class for your shader to either **ShaderPanelsPatternConfig.java** or **ShaderEdgesPatternConfig.java** in the directory *src/main/java/titanicsend/pattern/yoffa/config/ShaderPanelsPatternConfig.java*